denoland/std/README.md

       - name: Install Deno
         uses: denoland/setup-deno@main
         # If you need to install a specific Deno version
         # with:
         #   deno-version: 1.32.4

 ## You would put your building, linting, testing and other CI/CD steps here

-## FInally, deploy
+## Finally, deploy
       - name: Upload to Deno Deploy
         uses: denoland/deployctl@v1
         with: